eleve11/SiriListener/README.md

 Commands
 You can choose any of this commands, or add other modifing the script.

 1. "Launch"/"Open" + appname
 2. "What apps are running?"
 3. "Shut Down"
 4. "Go to Sleep"/"Sleep"
 5. "Restart my mac"/"Restart"/"Reboot"
 6. "Empty trash"
 7.  "turn Wifi ON"/ "turn Wifi OFF" / "Toggle Wifi"
 8. "Toggle Bluetooth"
 9. "Play Music"
-10."Pause"
+10. "Pause"
-11."Stop music"
+11. "Stop music"
-12."Previous Song"/"Skip Song"
+12. "Previous Song"/"Skip Song"
-13."What music is playing?"
+13. "What music is playing?"
-14."Play artist + artistname"  [not working yet] 15."Play album + albumname"    [not working yet] 16."Play song + songname"      [not working yet]
+14. "Play artist + artistname"  [not working yet]
+15. "Play album + albumname"    [not working yet]
+16. "Play song + songname"      [not working yet]

 to change localization just open the main.scpt file and modify it